By Brian McFarland @ravenssalarycap

 An Injury Settlement is usually based on the amount of time that the team and player agree the player will be unable to play.
 So, for example, if the player is only expected to miss the first month of the season, the team and player will usually agree to a settlement of 4/17ths of the player’s scheduled base salary.
 The team then receives a Salary Cap credit of 13/17th of that salary.
 An Injury Settlement is attractive to both the team and player because it allows the team to create additional Salary Cap space and allows the player an opportunity to catch on with another team and not have to sit out the entire season on IR.

-Injury Waivers – In the NFL, an injured player cannot be released.
-From the beginning of the league year in March up until the first cut down date, Non-Vested Veterans (players with less than 4 years of service time) must pass through Injury Waivers (officially designated as “Waived-Injured”) before being place in Injured Reserve (IR).
+Injury Waivers - In the NFL, an injured player cannot be released.
+From the beginning of the league year in March until the second cut down date, Non-Vested Veterans (players with less than 4 years of service time) must pass through Injury Waivers (officially designated as “Waived-Injured”) before being place in Injured Reserve (IR).
 Vested Veterans (those with 4+ years of service time) do not have to pass through Injury Waivers and can be placed directly on Injured Reserve (IR).

 If the player clears Injury Waivers, then the team has the option of either placing the player on Injured Reserve (IR) or working out an Injury Settlement with the player, thereby allowing the team to release the player.